dmwm/PHEDEX/Documentation/README/README-Agents.txt

 The expected minimal drop processing chain is something like this:

-0) Drop source: reconstruction, simulation or RefDB tools.
+0) Drop source: reconstruction, simulation, online system.
-1) DropXMLUpdate: Expand XML fragment and PFNs to full paths.
-2) DropCastorFileCheck: Check the PFNs mentioned in XML exist.
-3) DropTMDBPublish: Insert the files into the transfer.
+1) DropTMDBPublish: Insert the files into the transfer.

-If you wish to merge files into larger uncompressed zip archives for better storage and transport efficiency, use DropFunnel between steps 2 and 3 as described in README-Funnel.txt.

-** Prerequisites
+** Installing agents

-Setting up the data distribution agents:
-1) Get this pack of agents.
-2) Setup a machine to run the agents.
-3) Get POOL tools.
-There's an environment setup script.
-4) Setup ORACLE database and accounts with the TMDB schema.
-5) Determine a catalogue contact string.
+Deploying agents described in more detail in README-Deployment.txt.
+We recommend setting up the agents in a common structure as used for instance at CERN.

 It is possible to run all the agents on one computer, or use several systems.
-Typically one would use a single computer as the load from these agents is typically negligible.
-You can use also bridge to agents on other computers with scp or rfio by giving next agent's directory as scp:user@host:/remote/dir or rfio:/remote/dir.
+Typically one would use a single computer as the load from these agents is negligible.
+You can drop box bridge agents on other computers with scp or rfio by giving next agent's directory as scp:user@host:/remote/dir or rfio:/remote/dir.

-** Setting up

-We recommend setting up the agents in a common structure as used for instance at CERN.
-This also means creating a few scripts to set up the environment, start and stop the agents.
-Please refer to README-Deployment.txt.

 ** Starting and stopping the agents

-PhEDEx provides a tool named Master (PHEDEX/Utilities/Master) to make the startup and stopping of agents more manageable.
-Master reads in one or more configuration files in order to start or stop one or all of a number of agents.
+PhEDEx provides Utilities/Master to make the startup and stopping of agents manageable.
+Master reads in one or more configuration files in order to start or stop any number of agents.
 The configuration files contain information that allows Master to set the necessary shell environment for each agent, and then run each agent with desired command line parameters.

-The configuration files have a defined structure.
-They comprise two sections, named ENVIRON and AGENT.
-Within the ENVIRON section environment variables are set; other scripts can be sourced to help in this.
+The configuration files comprise two sections, named ENVIRON and AGENT.
+Within the ENVIRON section environment variables are set;
+other scripts can be sourced to help in this.
 Within an AGENT section the parameters necessary to run a single agent are set.

 You may use a single configuration file with a number of ENVIRON sections, and a number of AGENT sections -- or you may decide to split